GaryMcMurtrieS/VA-OPI/readme.md

 - Input and set for archive data
 - Time-Travel Mode (Use Rules for TextUpdate boxes)

+Resample?

+Noise PV does not change until you change it

 Use subproccess.run to invoke external scripts?